 Or was Cooper a former Boeing employee who died in a Santa Rosa retirement community last year?
 Or was he a different Vietnam vet who was arrested for staging copycat hijackings in the 1970s?
-Meanwhile, other experts, including “The Cooper Vortex” podcast host Darren Schaefer, say they’re intrigued by a newer theory that the hijacker was a Canadian who used the name of the pilot hero of a French-language comic book.

-Rather than proving any of these theories, the documentary seems most interested in the nature of peoples’ obsessions.
+Rather than proving any of these theories, the Netflix documentary seems most interested in the nature of peoples’ obsessions.
 Cooper is the subject of a seemingly infinite number of books, movies, feature films and TV specials.
 With its ‘70s pop-style song and graphics, the Netflix series also places the hijacking in its unique cultural context.
 Air travel had expanded to the masses, but airport security was pretty much non-existent even as plane hijackings became almost routine international events.

 On the eve of Thanksgiving 1971, a man calling himself “Dan Cooper” purchased a ticket on Northwest Orient Flight 305.
-The man, mistakenly identified as D.C.
+The passenger, mistakenly identified as D.C.
 Cooper by the media, politely handed a flight attendant a note saying he had a bomb and opened his briefcase to show her what appeared to be dynamite.
 He demanded $200,000 in cash and four parachutes, in case one was rigged to fail.
 When the Boeing 727 landed in Seattle, he released the passengers, hopped back on the refueled jet and, exhibiting a professional knowledge of planes and flight, and ordered the pilots to head to Mexico City.